jdbaugher/estimate_sub_rate/README.md

-strane
+estimate_sub_rate
 ======
-### Substitution TRANsition Estimation workflow
+### Nucleotide Substitution Rate Estimation workflow

-This workflow provides software tools to estimate nucleotide substitution rates over time from sequencing reads using statistical inference.
+This workflow provides software tools to estimate nucleotide substitution rates over time from multiple sequence alignments using statistical inference.
 The workflow accompanies an upcoming peer-reviewed journal article.
 The analysis results can be replicated using the haplotype data (*genotypes.sig.txt) available at ????.
 Additional details will be provided as they become available.